eltonn/thebookofgames/_sources/about/intro.md

-# About XMN Games
+# About The Book of Games

-XMN Games is a community for game reviewing that aims to provide detailed information about games.
+The Book of Games is a community for game reviewing that aims to provide interesting information about games.